GIScience/ohsome-quality-api/CONTRIBUTING.md

 ### Tools

-This project uses [black](https://github.com/psf/black), [flake8](https://gitlab.com/pycqa/flake8) and [isort](https://github.com/PyCQA/isort) to ensure consistent codestyle.
+This project uses [black](https://github.com/psf/black), [flake8](https://gitlab.com/pycqa/flake8) and [isort](https://github.com/PyCQA/isort) to ensure consistent code style.
 Those tools should already be installed in your virtual environment since they are dependencies defined in the `pyproject.toml` file.

 Black and isort will autoformat the code.
 Flake8 shows only what should be fixed but will not make any changes to the code base.